EduMolinero/GATom/README.md

 The `crystal_builder` folder contains the files need to convert the crystal structure into a graph using a variety of algorithms.
 It is a fork from the [`kgcnn`](https://github.com/aimat-lab/gcnn_keras/tree/master/kgcnn/crystal) library adapted to work with `Pytorch` objects.
 All the credits should be given to the authors of that library.

-The `Pytorch-Geometric` dataset is built using `data.py` file where atom and edge features are incorporated into the graph.
+The `PyTorch-Geometric` dataset is built using `dataset.py`, which processes crystal structures from Matbench datasets with multiprocessing support and chunked memory management.
+The `graphs.py` file handles graph construction from crystal structures, implementing Gaussian distance expansion for edge features, atomic encodings for node features, and a custom `MultiDiLineGraph` transform that creates the correspoding line graph for each graph with angle-based edge features.
+The dataset incorporates the space group symmetry as a global feature.

 ## Models

-GATom is a graph neural network architecture that combines local and global graph attention with gating (using GLU) and optional residual connections for node and edge feature processing.
+GATom is a graph neural network architecture that uses local graph attention with gating (using GLU) and optional residual connections for node and edge feature processing.
+The convolutional layers can process both the actual graph of the crystalline structure alongside its line graph.
+The pooling of the graph into one of the desired properties also takes into account the global properties of the crystal, more precisely, its point group.

 **Note**: The model is still under development and we are currently writing a paper about the model to explain it with more detail.